Bernardo-MG/docs-maven-skin/README.md

 ### Installing

 The recommended way to install the project is by setting up your preferred dependencies manager.
-To get the configuration information for this check the [Bintray repository][bintray-repo], or the [Maven Central Repository][maven-repo].
+To get the configuration information for this check the [Maven Central Repository][maven-repo].

 If for some reason manual installation is necessary, just use the following Maven command: